jrich523/aquaman-ansible/readme.md

 # Used to configure the BBB for dev work (smb share)

+run:

+curl http

 should also have it configure
 . node/npm version
-. firewall?
-. prod config?
+. prod config? (roles/env?)
-. pm2?
+. set debian password
+. platform config (npm bonescript/ or whatever for pi via global?)